jiangzz-lab/GroverQLearning/README.md

 but with some modifications.
 The update of the V-values requires a search for maximal values in Q-function.
 To avoid that, we directly update $V(s)$ using $Q(s,a)$ with $|a\rangle$ being the measured results when given state $s$.
 The quantum mechanics ensure us with high possibilities to get $\max_{a}Q(s,a)$.
 <br />
+Our Groverlearner code was partly inspired by Ref.
+[2].
 <br />
 More information can be found in the [project report](./GroverQLearning/blob/main/Resources/Grover_Method_for_Quantum_Reinforcement_Learning.pdf) or [project report](./Resources/Grover_Method_for_Quantum_Reinforcement_Learning.pdf) if the first link doesn't work.